THE NAAMS INITIATIVES - A BRIEF SUMMARY

 Several innovations have been added to the website to make the standards more user friendly.

-The Chrysler, Ford and GM members of the NAAMS Teams report that their companies are specifying strict adherence to NAAMS standards in many applications.
+The Ford, GM and Stellantis members of the NAAMS Teams report that their companies are specifying strict adherence to NAAMS standards in many applications.
 In some cases they are referring to NAAMS rather than issuing their own company standards.

 Savings in the cost and time to build tools has become hard to document because NAAMS has become a way of life in the auto industry.
 The major benefit of the NAAMS Stamping initiative is a significant reduction in design time.
 The design team is no longer concerned with which company will supply the air cylinders, guides, gages, nitrogen springs, etc. They design to NAAMS standards realizing that products from any complying supplier can be installed.
 Equally important, the plants do not need to carry as large an inventory of replacement parts because of interchangeability among complying suppliers.